Lean Anti-Patterns and What to Do About Them

 The Value of Anti-Patterns

 The value of anti-patterns is not to identify bad practices.
 That is the easy part.
 An anti-pattern exists because of a violation of some underlying principle.
 They give you a way to understanding the deeper issues that are involved and that gives you a handle to think about what to do.
-Thus,
+Thus, the key to fixing ineffective behavior is to identify the principle(s) being violated and to stop violating them.

 This article suggests using anti-patterns to improve performance by: